15:30 - 16:15 Registration and Welcome Reception

 Boris Gutkin (France) The oscillating dendrite

-Athanasia Papoutsi (Greece) Local knobs for gain modulation of dendritic excitability
+Athanasia Papoutsi Local knobs for gain modulation of dendritic excitability

 Albert Gidon (Germany) Mechanisms underlying the complexity of dendritic computation